Dracaena Plant Care: 7 Tips to Keep It Healthy (2026)

 Season Frequency Signs to Watch

-Spring/Summer Every 7-10 days Active growth, soil dries faster
+Spring/Summer Every 7–10 days Active growth; soil dries faster

 3. Soil and Repotting: Setting Up for Success

-Well-draining potting soil mix with perlite for Dracaena plants - proper soil requirements
+Well-draining Dracaena potting mix with perlite

 Dracaenas need soil that drains well.
 Soggy roots = root rot = dead plant.